 What tribes are eligible to offer gambling in Texas?

 The only tribe eligible to offer gambling in the state is the Kickapoo Tribe.
 Its Lucky Eagle venue operates under the Indian Gaming Regulatory Act of 1988, which is the law that broadly allows federally recognized tribes to offer gambling on their reservation lands.

 According to the law, tribes may offer Class I and Class II gambling under the supervision of the National Indian Gaming Commission, regardless of how the tribe’s resident state feels about it.
-It is only necessary to secure a compact with the state if the tribe wants to offer Class III gambling, which allows other casino-style table games and the like.
-However, the Kickapoos have either declined to pursue the matter with the state of Texas or the state has refused to have the meeting.
+Securing a compact with the state is necessary if the tribe wants to offer Class III gambling, which allows other casino-style table games.
+However, the Kickapoos have either declined to pursue the matter with the state of Texas, or the state has refused to have the meeting.

 Other tribes in Texas

 There are two other federally recognized tribes in the state, the Alabama-Coushatta Tribe of Texas and the Ysleta del Sur Pueblo (Tigua).
 Their status would seem to indicate that they would be able to offer Class II gambling, as well.
 However, both tribes are encountering resistance from the state due to the Restoration Act of 1987.